Serre di Rapolano; warm-up ride

 Today we’ll have a ride in one of the most famous regions in Italy: The Chianti.
 We’ll get acquainted with our vintage bikes and give them a test ride on some sections of the gravel roads of L’Eroica.
 Riding along some of these roads will give you a completely different perspective of the area and of the idea of cycling as a whole.
 It will be the perfect introduction to L’Eroica.

 The ride starts and ends from the historic center square of Gaiole in Chianti, where you’ll ride with more than 7,000 other cyclists experiencing the thrill of L’Eroica.
 You’ll be fueled and rewarded by stunning views of the Chianti hills, the town of Montalcino, Crete Senesi—and more!
 You’ll also pass miles of vineyards where the annual grape harvest will be taking place.
-After the ride, we’ll have dinner at Casa Chianti Classico, the headquarters of the Chianti Classico Consortium.
+After the ride, we’ll have a celebratory group dinner.

 The tour ends after breakfast around 9 a.m.
 We'll provide a shuttle to Montevarchi train station, where you can connect to Florence or Rome.